ntpt7921/IntelligentSystems_BigAssignment/README.md

 analysis) with Naive Bayes model.
 The application will be sentiment analysis tool for YouTube comment section from a video.

-## Thus far, the group has worked/decided on:
+## Thus far, the group has worked/decided on

 - Reading some paper for inspiration
     1. Sentiment Analysis on Twitter Data-set using Naive Bayes Algorithm